logankilpatrick/logankilpatrick/README.md

 Here are some fun facts about me:

 - 🔭 I’m currently working on ... building the [Julia Community](https://julialang.org/community/) and once upon a time worked on the [NASA VIPER Mission](https://www.nasa.gov/feature/new-viper-lunar-rover-to-map-water-ice-on-the-moon/).
-- 🌱 I’m currently learning ... more stuff about Blockchain and WebDev.
+- 🌱 I’m currently learning ... everything I can about Machine Learning and Deep Learning.
 - 👯 I’m looking to collaborate on ... community projects!
 - 💬 Ask me about ...
 Julia, Open source, or NASA.
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/OfficialLoganK)!